OriBenNun/Oversight_UI_Toolkit_Test/README.md

 Each handler knows only the layers **below** it.
 No upward references.

-##### Most Important Tradeoffs:
+##### Main technical decisions and tradeoffs:

+1. My first, and most important decision, was to start with an end-to-end implementation by Claude Code (with my instructions and high-level architecture), and iterate over it while I'm getting into the trenches and imrove my understanding of both UI Toolkit (which is a first time for me), and the assignment's specific requirements, pitfalls, and the mindset behind it.
+I find this approach very helpful in cases like this, where this is not neccesarily my comfort zone.
+It helps me quickly understand the new domain(s) and adjust as I go forward (and sometimes back, but that's part of the learning process).
+I'd say it was a good call overall.
+I feel like I saved a lot of time by not starting from scratch (although it seemed like going back and forth for some time), while still finishing with a codebase I designed and know well.
-1. Using Dict for fast lookup O(1), but being forced to use heap allocations for each node (breaks cache locality).
-Fine for 2500 nodes, but not for 250k nodes. this will probably demand a completly different approach for the runtime data structure.
+2. Using Dictionary<NodeId, TreeNode> for fast lookup of O(1).
+However, in practice we're being forced to use heap allocations for each node (breaks cache locality).
+Fine for 2500 nodes, but not for 250k nodes.
-2. Using List<TreeNode> for the tree, which is not ideal for cache locality (although uses array under the hood, but we don't ensure locality during allocation), but it's fine for 2500 nodes (like mentioned above).
+2. Using List<TreeNode> for the tree, which is not ideal for cache locality (although uses array under the hood, but we don't ensure locality during allocation).
+Like mentioned above, this is fine for 2k nodes but probably not for 250k nodes.
+This will most likely demand a different approach for the runtime data structure for 100K+ nodes (probably plain array based).
 3. Using MonoBehaviours instead of pure C# classes for better readability and simplicity.
-Using pure C# classes could squeeze more performance, but under the tight time constraints, the complexity of the code is more important than the tiny bit of performance.
-(I did start with only pure C# classes and a single MonoBehaviour, but I later decided that it's just pulls me back for no significant gain in this assignment context).
+Using pure C# classes could squeeze more performance if done right, but under the tight time constraints - the complexity of the code is more important than the tiny bit of performance.
+Improtrant to note that I actually did start with only pure C# classes and a single MonoBehaviour, but I later decided that it's just pulls me back for no significant gain in this assignment context).
-4. Using event-based data flow instead of direct calls and reference holding.
-Reference holding is faster and cheaper in terms of performance, but it creates double dependencies and confuses responsibilities, which according to the instructions is a more important focus of this assignment.
+4. Using event-based data flow instead of direct calls and reference holding (again, I started the other way and switched).
+Reference holding would usually be faster and cheaper in terms of performance, but it pulls toward double dependencies, redundant references, and confuses responsibilities, which seems that according to the instructions is a more important focus for this specific assignment.
 5. Anyone who needs data during runtime asks the DataHandler for it instead of holding a reference to it which was passed during initialization.
 It's a tradeoff because we will add a small overhead of a method call and a bit less optimized CPU-RAM usage, however this way we ensure true single source of truth (SSOT).
 Data and updates always flow down and requests flow up.
+6. The IndexHandler keeps track of and updates the shown nodes with List<(TreeNode, depth, VisibilityState)>.
+This way, we can be using the UI Toolkit's ListView component for virtualization and flat list rendering, and we know how to render their tree structure (which is transparent to the ListView component) using the list.

 ## Dev Diary: